-The discussion of what constitutes a MVP has been ongoing in the field of conservation genetics since 1980 when Franklin (1980) first proposed the '50/500 rule'.
-This rule stipulates that to avoid inbreeding depression in the short term, a minimum of $N_e \ge 50$ is required, with a larger minimum of $N_e \ge 500$ required to preserve evolutionary potential and adaptive variation in the long term.
-As more studies, especially on wild populations, have accumulated, questions have been raised over whether the two minimum N{ρ} sizes of 50 and 500 are large enough to avoid detrimental loss of genetic diversity over their respective timeframes.
-Frankham, Bradshaw, and Brook (2014) proposed that the rule be changed to 100/1000 based on new evidence over the last 30 years, although others maintain that the 50/500 rule is sufficient (Jamieson and Allendorf 2012).
-The estimates of $N{\rm o}$ for the otter population in Wales and England from this study fall clearly below either of the proposed minimum values (500 or 1000) for long-term viability, indicating that the evolutionary potential of the population and its ability to adapt to future environmental changes and stressors is currently at risk.
-In the short term, many of the geographic regions and genetic clusters are estimated to have an N{ρ} of around 50 indicating that they could also be at risk of inbreeding depression.
+The discussion of what constitutes a minimum viable population (MVP) has been ongoing in the field of conservation genetics since 1980 when Franklin (1980) first proposed the '50/500 rule'.
+This rule stipulates that to avoid inbreeding depression in the short-term, a minimum $N_e \ge 50$ is required, with a larger minimum $N_e \ge 500$ required to preserve evolutionary potential and adaptive variation in the long-term.

+As more studies, especially on wild populations, have accumulated, questions have been raised over whether the two minimum Ne sizes of 50 and 500 are large enough to avoid detrimental loss of genetic diversity over their respective time frames.
+Frankham et al. (2014) proposed that the rule be changed to 100/1000, based on new evidence over the last 30 years, although others maintain that the 50/500 rule is sufficient (Jamieson and Allendorf 2012).
+The estimates of Ne for the otter population in Wales and England from this study fall clearly below either of the proposed minimum values (500 or 1000) for long-term viability, indicating that the evolutionary potential of the population and its ability to adapt to future environmental changes and stressors is currently at risk.

+In the short term, many of the geographic regions and genetic clusters are estimated to have an $N_e$ of around 50 indicating that they could also be at risk of inbreeding depression.

 The emphasis on genetic diversity in monitoring and management of wild populations has been increasing over past decades (Hoban et al. 2013), with recent renewed calls for genetic monitoring to be included in international policy (Laikre et al. 2020), and subsequent uptake in the Kunming-Montreal Global Biodiversity Framework (Convention of Biodiversity 2022).
-While discussions in the scientific community around how best to word the target to policymakers and conservation managers are ongoing (Hoban et al. 2020; Frankham 2021; Laikre et al. 2021), there is broad agreement that an indicator that uses $N{\rm e}$ to track the maintenance of genetic diversity in wild populations and species, as well as domesticated ones, is vital.
+While discussions in the scientific community around how best to word the target to policy makers and conservation managers are ongoing (Hoban et al. 2020; Frankham 2021; Laikre et al. 2021), there is broad agreement that an indicator that uses Ne to track the maintenance of genetic diversity in wild populations and species as well as domesticated ones is vital.

-Here, we have shown that despite being hailed as a conservation success story (Crawford 2010), otter populations across Wales and England have not yet reached the $N{\rm e}$ necessary for long-term viability, with many estimates additionally falling within the bounds of questionable viability over the short term.
-While recent work indicates that gene flow between the stronghold populations is still increasing (Thomas et al. 2022a), the high and maintained $F{\rm ST}$ values between RBD regions relating to the three main genetic clusters across the study area indicate that substantial genetic structure remains among the former stronghold populations, and hence that genetic recovery is lagging behind the demographic recovery of Eurasian otters in the United Kingdom (Thomas et al. 2022a).
+Here, we have shown that despite being hailed as a conservation success story (Crawford 2010), otter populations across Wales and England have not yet reached the Ne necessary for long-term viability, with many estimates additionally falling within the bounds of questionable viability over the short-term.
+While recent work indicates that gene flow between the stronghold populations is still increasing (Thomas et al. 2022a), the high and maintained FST values between RBD regions relating to the three main genetic clusters across the study area indicate that substantial genetic structure remains among the former stronghold populations, and hence that genetic recovery is lagging behind the demographic recovery of Eurasian otters in the UK (Thomas et al. 2022a).